-Table 22: Estimates of the migration equation on the sample including both men and women.
+Table 21: Estimates of the migration equation on the sample including both men and women.
 The table reports the odds-ratios relative to an individual who has a low migration value (level 1).
-Controls include: a quadratic function of age; the logarithm of own wage; the standard deviation of the cross-city distribution of wage fixed effects for own occupation; a dummy for the presence of children in the household; a college dummy; year fixed effects.
+Controls include: a quadratic function of age; the logarithm of own wage; the standard deviation of the cross-city distribution of wage fixed effects for own occupation; a dummy for the presence of children in the household; a dummy for gender; a college dummy; year fixed effects.
 The second column adds occupation fixed effects while the third controls for state fixed effects.
 With the larger sample size, MSA fixed effects can be added as controls in the fourth column.
-In column five, I include and women who are out of the labor force for which an occupation is observed in the data..
+In column five, I include workers who are out of the labor force but for which an occupation is observed in the data.